 In the last decade, the number of investigations focused on the regularity of the semigroups $S(t)$ associated with coupled systems has increased considerably.
-The interest is basically centered on Differentiability, Gevrey class and/or Analyticity, among the models considered systems with fractional couplings, with different types of dissipation (internal, localized) and also fractional dissipations.
-One of the motivations for this new research is that the analytic semigroups associated with linear systems imply that this type of semigroup admits Gevrey classes and these in turn imply the differentiability of the semigroup.
+The interest is centered on Differentiability, Gevrey class, and/or Analyticity, among the model's considered systems with fractional couplings, different types of dissipation (internal, localized), and fractional dissipations.
+One of the motivations for this new research is that the analytic semigroups associated with linear systems imply that this type of semigroup admits Gevrey classes, which in turn implies the semigroup's differentiability.
 And depending on the regularity, the semigroup will have the best asymptotic behavior (Exponential Decay).
-More recent research in this direction can be found at \cite{AmmariShelTebou2022, ContiPPQ2020, ContiLPata2022, DOroJRPata2013, HPFredy2019, KLiuH2021, KLiuTebou2022, LT1998A, Quintanilla2019, Quintanilla2020, HSLiuRacke2019, BrunaJMR2022, Tebou2021}.
+More recent research in this direction can be found at \cite{AmmariShelTebou2022, ContiLPata2022, DOroJRPata2013, HPFredy2019, KLiuH2021, KLiuTebou2022, LT1998A, Quintanilla2020, HSLiuRacke2019, BrunaJMR2022, LTebou2013, Tebou2021}.

 The paper is organized as follows.
 In section 2, we study the well-posedness of the system \eqref{Eq1.1}-\eqref{Eq1.3} through semigroup theory.
-We leave our main contributions for the last two sections, in the third we dedicate to stability and the fourth to regularity. in the section \eqref{3.0} we showed that the semigroup $S(t)=e^{\mathbb{B}t}$ is exponentially stable as $\phi\in[0,1]$.
-In the last section \eqref{4.0} of the regularity we studied the analyticity when $\phi=1$, missing of analyticity when $\phi\in [0,1)$ and we determine two families of Gevrey classes: $s_1>\frac{1}{2-2\phi}$ when $\phi\in (\frac{1}{2},\frac{3}{4}]$ and $s_2>\frac{1}{2\phi-1}$ when $\phi\in [\frac{3}{4},1)$, it is also shown that both families of Gevrey classes are Sharp.
-And when the parameter $\phi$ assumes values in the interval $[0,\frac{1}{2}]$ it is shown that $S(t)$ does not support a Gevrey class.
-We prioritize direct proofs in which we use semigroup-theory characterization together with frequency domain methods, multipliers, and spectral analysis of the fractional operator $A^\phi$ for $\phi\in[0,1]$.
+We leave our main contributions for the last two sections, in the third we dedicate to stability, and in the fourth to regularity. in the section \eqref{3.0} we showed that the semigroup $S(t)=e^{\mathbb{B}t}$ is exponentially stable as $\phi\in[0,1]$.
+In the last section \eqref{4.0} of the regularity, we studied the analyticity when $\phi=1$, determine two family of Gevrey classes: $s_1>2$ when $\phi\in (\frac{1}{2},\frac{2}{3}]$ and $s_2>\frac{\phi}{2\phi-1}$ when $\phi\in[\frac{2}{3},1)$.
+And when the parameter $\phi$ assumes values in the interval $[0,\frac{1}{2}]$ it shows that $S(t)$ does not admit Gevrey classes and is not analytic.
+We prioritize direct proofs in which we use semigroup-theory characterization together with frequency domain methods, multiplier and spectral analysis of the fractional operator $A^\phi$ for $\phi\in[0,1]$.